dsolstad/dsolstad.github.io/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 * <a href="https://code-golf.io">https://code-golf.io</a>

 This guide was originally written by JWvdVeer and Wim for phpGolf.org.
 I have done some editing and fine tuning before releasing it again here.
 Although this guide is written for PHP version 5.3.3, the same principles still applies today, but does not include things like e.g. short array syntax.
 This is not an exhausting list of all tricks, but these might be the most important ones.
 The examples in the guide are not meant as the optimal solution for the given problem, but to show off the trick in question.
 The code written in the guide expects that error reporting is set to E_ALL & ~E_NOTICE.

+I have also added some of the most impressive submissions on phpGolf.org down below to take inspiration from.

 ## General Tips